 In order to do this, a household’s energy consumption would be fed into software that then searches for the best deal available based on exact usage.
 Customers would eventually also be able to switch supplier there and then based on the findings.
 It all sounds very technical but the data would be input (with consent – naturally) via an easy to use app or website.
 The beauty of this would be accurate comparisons determined by real-life figures rather than guesswork.
 At the moment this is still in consultation phase, but it’s safe to say that this would give customers a huge boost in taking control of their energy supply and expenditure.

 Of course, saving money on your energy is something we can all do right now rather than waiting for fancy apps to upload our data.
 Because comparing and switching is easy when you use our energy comparison service us – we’ll ask you some questions (it’s helpful if you have your last bill to hand) and then we’ll take it from there.
-No fuss, no effort and if you’ve never switched before, you could save yourself around £200** - so what are you waiting for?
+No fuss, no effort and it's probably worth knowing that on average you could save yourself around £210** - so what are you waiting for?